rk295/FitBit/README.md

 Also takes a period parameter to specify only day in a given period, i.e. 8d, 6m etc.

-Currently /only/ supports steps, and has almost not error checking, for example will die silently if the data isn't in memcache.
+Currently _only_ supports steps, and has almost not error checking, for example will die silently if the data isn't in memcache.

 ToDo